jaysylvester/citizen/README.md

 This SEO content must always follow the pattern name and precede any name/value pairs.
 You can access it generically via `route.descriptor` or specifically via the  `url` scope (`url.article` in this case), which means you can use it as a unique identifier (more on URL parameters in the [Controllers section](#controllers)).

+The SEO content can consist of letters, numbers, dots (.), and the tilde (~) character.

 ## MVC Patterns